MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-software-download-settings-office-365.md

 > [!NOTE]
 > - Your choice under **Feature updates** won't apply if you're already using some other method to manage Office on devices in your organization.
 >
 > - For example, if you’re using Office policy settings (with Group Policy or Cloud Policy), Microsoft Configuration Manager, Microsoft Intune, or the Office Deployment Tool (the UpdatePath attribute in the [Updates element](office-deployment-tool-configuration-options.md#updates-element)).
-You’ll need to use that method to change the update channel on those devices instead of using **Office installation options**.
+You’ll need to use that method to change the update channel on those devices instead of using **Microsoft 365 installation options**.
 >
 > - If you’re using the Office Deployment Tool in a different way (for example, specifying the Channel attribute in the [Add element](office-deployment-tool-configuration-options.md#add-element) or in the [Updates element](office-deployment-tool-configuration-options.md#updates-element)), and not any of the other methods mentioned in the previous bullet point, then your choice under **Feature updates** will apply to those devices.
 >